-Stephen Miles is the Director for Win Without War and is a veteran of campaign politics with a strong background in grassroots advocacy.
-Prior to joining Win Without War, Stephen worked in New Orleans to elect Democratic candidates and advance progressive policies.
+Stephen Miles is the Executive Director of Win Without War.
+Stephen is a veteran of campaign politics with a strong background in grassroots advocacy.
 He previously worked for the global campaigning organization Avaaz, as well as on multiple federal, state, and local electoral campaigns, and as the Executive Director of the American Hellenic Council.
 Stephen is a graduate of the London School of Economics and Tulane University with academic expertise in humanitarian interventions and Middle Eastern politics.

 Annika is the Program Associate in Development and Operations at Win Without War.
 She grew up in Freeport, IL, and received a double B.A. in Peace and Conflict Studies and Religion at Butler University.
 She has previously worked in racial justice, refugee rights, and interfaith cooperation non-profits in Indianapolis, as well as Amnesty International in Washington, DC.
 She has also worked in China to support youth leadership initiatives.
 Annika is driven by her desire to help dismantle the systems of oppression, originating as far back as the Colonial Era, that have long been at play within U.S. foreign policy.
 Annika spends her free time exploring book shops and museums, trying out the latest Fenty makeup products, and spoiling her cat Salem.